BirAnmol14/Youtube-to-mp3-downloader/README.md

 - Click download now option
 - Once downloaded, the mp3 files will be in the same folder/directory as the source code
 - Reset can be used at any time to return to the start state

+## Using .exe file:
+- If you use Windows Operating System and just want to use the app, download ytmp3-eel.exe and it can function as a standalone windows executable